-During operation, the proposed project would operate a new electronic billboard, which would require minimal and irregular maintenance vehicle trips which would occur only as needed (less than once per month and likely only one vehicle).
-Additionally, project operations would not include other sources of emissions as the proposed project would be limited to the operation of an electronic billboard and would not include other land uses, such as an industrial processing facility or a gas station.
+During operation, the proposed project would operate two new electronic billboard structures, which would require minimal and irregular maintenance vehicle trips which would occur only as needed (less than once per month and likely only one vehicle per billboard).
+Additionally, project operations would not include other sources of emissions as the proposed project would be limited to the operation of two electronic billboards and would not include other land uses, such as an industrial processing facility or a gas station.
 As such, operation of the proposed project would entail significantly less activity than operation of a 638-unit apartment building.
 Accordingly, operational criteria pollutant emissions would not be anticipated to exceed the recommended thresholds of significance.
 Therefore, the proposed project's long-term operational impacts would be less than significant.